© Crown copyright 2022

 Team leaders or managers

-There are practical actions that managers (health and care) can take to enable them to ensure all staff promote good oral health and access relevant training that is regularly updated including e-learning resources to support early years and health and care professionals.
+There are practical actions that managers (health and social care) can take to enable them to ensure all staff promote good oral health and access relevant training that is regularly updated including e-learning resources to support early years and health and care professionals.

 Embed oral health in all children’s services at a strategic and operational level.